elizabethreidva/portfolio/src/index.md

 ---
-layout: layouts/main.njk
-title: Elizabeth Reid, Design Engineer
+pagetitle: ""
 ---

-This is content in the index file.
+This is the main content {{ eleventyNavigation.key }}